MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!NOTE]
 > When using a [deferral policy](hololens-updates.md#configure-an-update-deferral-policy) only a change in major build number is considered a feature update.

 The Windows Holographic version name gives you an indication of the time when the release became available.
 The current naming convention is year/half.
 For example, version 21H1 became available in the first half of 2021.
 The "21" in the name indicates the year (2021) and "H1" indicates the first half of that year.
-Prior to that naming convention was based on year/month.
+In the past, the naming convention was based on year/month.

 In between our feature updates, we also release fixes and improvements and security updates.
 These updates are always minor updates and never change the major build number.